 Make It a Day Trip

-You can also certainly purchase a full day admission to LEGOLAND California and add on the additional Brick-or-Treat Party Night event to the evening so you can LEGO from day to night.
-It’s definitely more economical this way as the Brick-or-Treat event alone is $40 (for only 4 hours).
+Want to LEGO from day to night?
+You can purchase a full day admission to LEGOLAND California and add on the additional Brick-or-Treat Party Night event to the evening.
+This adds an extra $25 to the price of your park ticket.
+It’s definitely more economical this way as the Brick-or-Treat event alone is $59 (for only 4 hours).